Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: A nontechnical overview of main results for maps

 In this subsection, we present our main results for $ C^1 $ \emph{maps} in a nontechnical and special version.
-In \cite{BC16}, Bonatti and Crovisier obtained the following. \begin{thm*}[C. Bonatti and S. Crovisier] Let $ H $ be a $ C^1 $ diffeomorphism on a smooth Riemannian manifold $ X $ and $ K $ a partially hyperbolic invariant compact set such that $ TX|_{K} = X^{s} \oplus X^{c} \oplus X^{u} $ (see e.g. the assumptions in \autoref{sub:dyntan}).
+In \cite{BC16}, Bonatti and Crovisier obtained the following. \begin{thm*}[\cite{BC16}] Let $ H $ be a $ C^1 $ diffeomorphism on a smooth Riemannian manifold $ X $ and $ K $ a partially hyperbolic invariant compact set such that $ TX|_{K} = X^{s} \oplus X^{c} \oplus X^{u} $ (see e.g. the assumptions in \autoref{sub:dyntan}).
 Then the following are equivalent. \begin{enumerate}[(1)] \item There is a $ C^1 $ submanifold $ \Sigma^{c} $ such that $ K $ belongs to the interior of $ \Sigma^{c} $, $ \Sigma^{c} $ is locally invariant under $ H $, and $ T\Sigma^{c}|_{K} = X^{c} $. \item The strong stable manifolds and strong unstable manifolds at $ m \in K $ intersect $ K $ only at $ m $. \item $ TK \subset X^{c} $. \end{enumerate} \end{thm*}

-Such result also holds in the infinite-dimension but with an additional assumption.
-See also \autoref{def:tangent} for the meaning of the symbol $ TK \subset X^{c} $ when $ X $ is a Banach space. \begin{thmA} The above theorem also holds when $ X $ is a separable Hilbert space or $ X $ is a Banach space with $ X^{c} $ being finite-dimensional fibers over $ K $. \end{thmA} See \autoref{sub:maps} and \autoref{sub:dyntan} for more details of \autoref{thm:A}.
-The compactness of $ K $ is limited in applications.
-We will consider more general situations.
+This result also holds in infinite dimensions but with an additional assumption.
+See also \autoref{def:tangent} for the meaning of the symbol $ TK \subset X^{c} $ when $ X $ is a Banach space. \begin{thmA} Suppose $ X $ is either a separable Hilbert space, or a Banach space in which the fibers of $ X^{c} $ over $ K $ are finite-dimensional.
+Then the above theorem remains valid. \end{thmA} See \autoref{sub:maps} and \autoref{sub:dyntan} for more details pertaining to \autoref{thm:A}.
+The compactness assumption on $ K $ imposes limitations in practical applications.
+To address this constraint, we now proceed to examine more general situations.